bonny/WordPress-Simple-History/readme.txt

 - Added: New method `register_dropin` that can be used to add dropins.
 - Added: New action `simple_history/add_custom_dropin`.
 - Added: Example on how to add an external dropin: [example-dropin.php](https://github.com/bonny/WordPress-Simple-History/blob/master/examples/example-dropin.php).
+- Added: "Last day" added to filter, because a brute force attack can add so many logs that it's not possible to fetch a whole week.
 - Changed: Filter `simple_history/log/do_log` now pass 5 arguments instead of 3.
 Before this update in was not possible for multiple add_action()-calls to use this filter, because you would not now if any other code had canceled it and so on.
 If you have been using this filter you need to modify your code.
 - Changed: When hovering the time of an event in the log, the date of the event displays in both local time and GMT time.
 Hopefully makes it easier for admins in different timezones that work together on a site to understand when each event happened.
 Fixes https://github.com/bonny/WordPress-Simple-History/issues/84.
 - Fixed: Line height was a bit tight on the dashboard.
 Also: the margin was a tad to small for the first logged event on the dashboard.